 • To send back — more quickly — those found not to be refugees or in need of protection.

-Countries must complete these new systems by mid‑2026.
+Member countries must adopt these new systems by mid‑2026.

-Important: Because Germany does not have land borders with countries outside the EU, these external border procedures apply only at air and sea entry points — which only account for a very small number of people seeking asylum in the country.
+Important: Because Germany shares no land border with a country outside the EU, these external border procedures apply only at airports and sea ports.
+This affects a relatively small number of arrivals.

 2. What Happens to People Who Enter Germany Through Other EU Countries?